 At the point of transfer to another school, child protection records should be transferred, securely and directly from DSL to DSL, separate to the child's main school file.
-School should ensure a record of posting is maintained and that the receiving schools records receipt of documents http://www.northumberland.gov.uk/Children/Safeguarding.aspx#safeguardingchildreninforma tionforschools
+School should ensure a record of posting is maintained and that the receiving school records receipt of documents.